Copilot Cloud Agent Organization Controls¶

 The recommended allowlist — enabled by default — covers OS package repositories, container registries, popular language package registries, certificate authorities, and Playwright browser hosts.

-Known limitations: The firewall only applies to processes the agent starts via its Bash tool.
+Known limitations: the firewall only applies to processes the agent starts through its Bash tool.
 It does not cover MCP servers or processes running in copilot-setup-steps.
-Self-hosted runners operate outside the GitHub Actions appliance environment entirely — the firewall does not apply to them.
+Self-hosted runners operate outside the GitHub Actions appliance environment, so the firewall does not apply to them.

-All cloud agent commits are signed and appear as "Verified" on GitHub — cryptographic evidence the commits came from the agent and have not been altered.
-Commits are authored by Copilot with the triggering developer as co-author, making agent-generated code identifiable in git history.
+All cloud agent commits are signed and appear as "Verified" on GitHub.
+This gives cryptographic evidence that the commits came from the agent and have not been altered.
+Copilot authors the commits with the triggering developer as co-author, which makes agent-generated code identifiable in git history.

-Each commit message links back to the agent session log, enabling code review and forensic audit.
+Each commit message links back to the agent session log, which supports code review and forensic audit.

-Audit log: Filter the enterprise audit log with actor:Copilot to view agentic activity over 180 days.
-Key fields: action, actor_is_agent, agent_session_id, user.
+Audit log: filter the enterprise audit log with actor:Copilot to view agentic activity over 180 days.
+The main fields are action, actor_is_agent, agent_session_id, and user.

-Claude Code's enterprise governance works through managed-settings.json deployed via MDM (JAMF, Intune) or OS-level configuration.
-Settings apply at the endpoint level and cannot be overridden by user or project settings.
-Server-managed settings offer a lighter alternative — pushed via Anthropic's servers on startup and hourly polls, without MDM infrastructure.
+Claude Code's enterprise governance works through managed-settings.json, deployed via MDM (JAMF, Intune) or OS-level configuration.
+Settings apply at the endpoint level, and user or project settings cannot override them.
+Server-managed settings offer a lighter alternative: Anthropic's servers push them on startup and hourly polls, without MDM infrastructure.

 The models differ in trust anchor: Copilot's controls live in GitHub.com settings (platform-managed), while Claude Code's controls live on the endpoint or Anthropic's servers (IT-managed).
 Neither approach is strictly stronger — the right choice depends on whether your threat model prioritizes platform-side enforcement or endpoint-level enforcement.